vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/kriyA/rAmAnuja-nitya-granthaH/Clooney.md

 Let him then offer obeisance to them all on all sides, “Oṁ, obeisance to all the courtiers of the Lord.”41 XII.
-Another Option Regarding Place anyatra āvāhya pūjāyām āvāhanasthānāni parama-vyoma-kṣ¯ra ı ¯rṇava ādityamaṇd˙ala-hr̥dayāni mathurādvārakāgokulāyodhyādīni divyāvatārasthānāni cānyāni paurāṇikāni śrīraṇgādīni ca yathāruci.42 (37)
+Another Option Regarding Place anyatra āvāhya pūjāyām āvāhanasthānāni parama-vyoma-kṣ¯ra ı ¯rṇava ādityamaṇḍala-hr̥dayāni mathurādvārakāgokulāyodhyādīni divyāvatārasthānāni cānyāni paurāṇikāni śrīraṇgādīni ca yathāruci.42 (37)
 Or, he may invoke other sites for worship—the highest place; the ether, the milk ocean, the realm of the sun, and the heart; Mathurā, Dvārakā, Gokula, ā yodhyā, etc., and the sites of other divine descents; places mentioned in the Purāṇas, and Śrīraṇgam or others,43 as desired.
 Part Three: Intimate Worship of the Lord